aniruddha2000/foodfeeda/README.md

 $ docker-compose up
 ```

-To initialize the tables in the databse
+To initialize the tables in the databse(Note: Run below command with running container)

 ```bash
 $ docker-compose exec backend python manage.py makemigrations